stevo-raph/starknet-dev-env-setup/README.md

 **Assumptions:
 	1. You’ve installed Docker Desktop & pulled and run the starkwarefoundation/starknet-dev image.
-	2. You’ve installed the Dev Containers extension in VSC
+	2. You’ve installed the Dev Containers extension in VSC.
-	3. You’ve installed the Cairo 1.0 extension in VSC**
+	3. You’ve installed the Cairo 1.0 extension in VSC.**

 Open VSC
 Connect to WSL 24.04, open a new terminal